ballerina-platform/ballerina-dev-website/learn/getting-started/working-with-data/using-query-expressions-to-manipulate-data.md

 ## Join the table with an array to find the number of recovered patients of three countries

-Using query expressions, we can join two collections and produce new collection.
-The `join` operation is similar to SQL join.
-In this tutorial, we will be joining the `covidTable` with a string array which contains three countries.
+Using query expressions, we can join two collections and produce a new collection.
+The `join` operation is similar to the SQL `join` operation.
+In this tutorial, we will be joining the `covidTable` with a string array, which contains three countries.

 ```ballerina
 public function findRecoveredPatientsOfCountries(table<CovidEntry> dataTable, string[] countries) returns [string, decimal][] {